strongqa/docs.howitzer-framework.io/README.md

 It makes sense to model this only once and then to be able to access each instance of a search result on a page as an array of Howitzer sections.
-To achieve this, Howitzer generates the `<section_name>_sections` method that can be called in a page or a section.
+To achieve this, Howitzer generates the `<section_name>_sections` method that can be called within a page or a section.

 The only difference between `<section_name>_section` and `<section_name>_sections` is that whereas the first returns an instance of the supplied section class,